 - Common Lighting Mistakes to Avoid (6 minutes)

 Shorter lessons make the content more digestible and allow learners to feel a sense of progress as they complete each one.
+Keeping this in mind helps structure a more profitable course that keeps engagement high.

 Step 3: Design and Create Course Materials